By AJ Huynh

 ADHD Tools for Kids That Improve Focus

 Many tools can help children with ADHD stay organized and focused during school activities.
+ADHD tools for kids work best when they are simple, visible, and easy to use consistently.

 Helpful ADHD tools for kids include: